 We are actively monitoring the public health situation related to COVID-19 to ensure that we are well informed and ready to serve you during this difficult time.
 We continue to put the safety and well-being of our customers and employees first.

-All branches are open during normal business hours for teller line transactions and town tax payments (Newtown and Monroe).
+All branches, except Danbury, are open during normal business hours for teller line transactions.
 Services including account opening and maintenance, safe deposit box visits, notary services, wire services, lending and Newtown Investment Solutions*, will continue to be available by appointment only.
 Please contact our Customer Service Center at 800.461.0672 or email@example.com to make an appointment.

 Guidelines for visiting our branch lobbies: